Swinburne Student Life

 Swinburne Student Amenities Association Limited (ACN 117 060 232) was constituted on 19 June 2006.
 Read the full SSAA Constitution [PDF 100KB].

 Swinburne Student Life is governed by a board made up of four elected student representatives, the Vice-Chancellor and four Swinburne staff nominated by the Vice-Chancellor.
-Elections are held each year in October and the term of office is 2 years from 1 January to 31 December.
+Elections are held each year in October and the term of office is two years from 1 January to 31 December.

 The Swinburne Student Life Board has the following members: